 You should notify UnitedHealthcare within 48 hours of the day your stay begins, or as soon as is reasonably possible.
-In-Network Benefits are available only if you receive Covered Health Services from In-Network providers.

 Changing Your Coverage

 You may make coverage changes during the year only if you experience a change in family status.
 The change in coverage must be consistent with the change in status (e.g., you cover your Spouse following your marriage, your child following an adoption, etc.).
 The following are considered family status changes for purposes of the Plan: